lmarena/copilot-arena/README.md

 # Copilot Arena

 Copilot Arena is an open source code AI coding assistant that provides paired autocomplete completions from different LLMs, which include state-of-the-art models like GPT-4o, Codestral, Llama-3.1 and more.
 Copilot Arena is **free** to use.
+Try it out to find out which models you like coding with!

 Our goal is to evaluate which language models provide the best coding assistance.

 ![Demo](assets/img/demo.gif)